• Home

 Four Directions and BYNP

 The direction of beginnings, and the rising sun.
-This is reflected in our education and School nutrition programs where we nourish our children with traditional foods and knowledge to begin their days and lives in a good way.
+This is reflected in our education and School Nutrition Programs where we nourish our children with traditional foods and knowledge to begin their days and lives in a good way.
+The East teaches us to rise each day with intention and gratitude.
+It is where ideas are born and where nourishment—both physical and spiritual—begins.

 The Four Programs